 - It functions as an indicator only ( for example: high or low and close or open)

-- As an accessories only to support a main instrument.
-For example a coil of wire used to amplify a current.
+- As an accessory only to support the main instrument.
+For example, a coil of wire used to amplify a current.
 Current is measured but the amplification is not that critical, used as an accessory only to amplify a measured current.

 - If the instruments are verified regularly or continuously monitored by a calibrated instrument that is documented in a measurement assurance process.
 For example, a room thermometer that is verified by a calibrated thermometer regularly.

 - If the instrument is a part of a system or integrated in a system where the system is calibrated as a whole.
-For example a thermocouple that is permanently connected to the oven ( some thermocouples are detached after usage then transfered to other units).
+For example, a thermocouple that is permanently connected to the oven ( some thermocouples are detached after usage then transferred to other units).

 Please visit this link for more details regarding this topic.